Lawyer Referral Information Service

 The NCBA has established an Alternative Dispute Resolution Tribunal.
 NCBA members are available as arbitrators or mediators for the resolution of disputes for the courts, litigants, parties to contracts and to the general public.
-Download Brochure
+More info or Download Brochure

 Employment Dispute Resolution Program